ARM-software/SDS-Framework/documentation/sdsio.md

 ## Layer: sdsio_fvp

-The [`layer/fvp/sdsio_fvp.clayer`](https://github.com/ARM-software/SDS-Framework/tree/main/template/sdsio/fvp) is configured for recording and playback to/from the Host computer using a SDSIO-Server interface that integrates to the simulation model using the [VSI interface](https://arm-software.github.io/AVH/main/simulation/html/group__arm__vsi.html).
+The [`layer/fvp/sdsio_fvp.clayer`](https://github.com/ARM-software/SDS-Framework/tree/main/template/sdsio/fvp) is configured for recording and playback to/from the Host computer.
+It uses the [VSI interface](https://arm-software.github.io/AVH/main/simulation/html/group__arm__vsi.html), which is integrated into the simulation model.